Bhrigupanth

 Bhrigupanth (Hindi: भृगुपंत) is a mountain of Garhwal Himalaya in Uttarakhand, India.
-It stands majestically at 6772 m.
+It stands at 6772 m.
 It is the 38th highest located entirely within Uttarakhand.
 Nanda Devi is the highest mountain in this category.
 Bhrigupanth is the 525th highest peak in the world.
 It is located northeast of Thalay Sagar 6904 m, northwest of Meru Peak 6660 m and south of Manda III 6529 m.

 Climbing history

 There are many attempts on this peak, few of them successful.
 Below is a list of successful attempts.